Yön: History and profile

+Contributors and content

-Major contributors included Niyazi Berkes, Sadun Aren, Şevket Süreyya Aydemir, Cahit Tanyol, İdris Küçükömer and Fethi Naci.
+Major contributors of Yön included İlhan Selçuk, İlhami Soysal, Niyazi Berkes, Sadun Aren, Şevket Süreyya Aydemir, Cahit Tanyol, İdris Küçükömer and Fethi Naci.
+Leading writers Attilâ İlhan and Çetin Altan also contributed to the magazine.
 Another significant contributor was Kemal Kurdaş who was the rector of Middle East Technical University.
 His articles contained bitter criticisms of capitalism and offered a model for Turkish-type socialism.
+Besim Üstünel, an economist, published articles in the magazine criticizing Turkey's association with the European Economic Community.
+Turan Güneş, a member of the Republican People's Party, was among its contributors until Yön clearly supported a dictatorial regime.

 Turhan Selçuk published political cartoons in Yön which published articles on the topics that were taboo in Turkey in the 1960s.
 One of these topics was the Kurdish issue in Turkey for which the magazine employed the term the Eastern problem.

-In addition to political writings, Yön also covered artistic work, including a poem of Nazım Hikmet (published in 1964) whose works had not been published in the country for a long time.
-In 1964 Mihri Belli, another influential figure, joined Yön.
-His contributions affected the political stance of the magazine in that Yön began to become closer to the right-wing views and to support the Republican Peasants' Nation Party which had been headed by Alparslan Türkeş, one of the army officers who involved in the military coup on 27 May 1960.
+In addition to political writings, Yön also cultural and literary sections.
+The cultural section was edited by Fethi Naci and Konur Ertop.
+The magazine featured a poem of Nazım Hikmet (published in 1964) whose works had not been published in the country for a long time.
+Mihri Belli, another influential figure, joined Yön in 1964.
+His contributions affected the political stance of the magazine in that Yön began to become closer to the right-wing views and to support the Republican Peasants' Nation Party which had been headed by Alparslan Türkeş, one of the army officers who participated in the military coup on 27 May 1960.

-Yön was closed following its 77th issue published on 5 June 1963 due to the allegations of supporting the failed military coup by an army officer, Talat Aydemir, on 21 May 1963.
-The weekly was restarted after fifteen months on 25 September 1964.
+Circulation and popularity

 Immediately after its foundation Yön sold 30,000 copies.
+The circulation of the magazine decreased to between 4,000 and 5,000 copies in 1965.

-The magazine was the most popular publication during its lifetime among the university students and faculty members from different universities.
-However, the circulation of Yön decreased to between 4,000 and 5,000 copies in 1965.
-The magazine ceased publication in 1967, and the last issue was published on 30 June 1967.
-In fact, it was closed down by Doğan Avcıoğlu who declared that Yön reached its target.
-During its lifetime the magazine produced a total of 222 issues.
+Yön was the most popular publication during its run among the university students and faculty members from different universities.
+Deniz Gezmiş, a leftist youth leader, reported that he became a socialist after reading Yön.

-The closure of the magazine, in fact, reflected a significant change in the ideology of the direction-revolution movement.
-Yön was followed by Ant and Türk Solu, two political magazines.